-La VallĂ©e des Eclusiers – A greenway to discover!
+La Vallée des Eclusiers – A greenway to discover!

 maison-eclusiere-vallee-eclusiers

-I had heard for a long time about the VallĂ©e des Eclusiers, located between Hofmuhl and Arzviller in Lorraine, a stone’s throw from Alsace.
-The place is not necessarily very well known, but those who have been there always talk about it with pleasure.
-So I was looking forward to discovering it!
+It's been a long time since I heard of the Vallée des Eclusiers, located between Hofmuhl and Arzviller in Lorraine, just a stone's throw from Alsace.
+The place isn't exactly well known, but those who have been there always talk about it with pleasure.
+So I couldn't wait to discover it!

 • Delightful course